Today, I’m sharing 3 tips on how to find vintage pieces at a Thrift Store.

-The thrift store sticker price has been under $6.00 when I paid over $20.00 for the same item.
+The thrift store sticker price was under $6.00 when I paid over $20.00 for the same item.
 Super sobering.

 Like the Pfaltzgraff collection on my wall in the above photo.
 The four saucers and teacup is a collection I’ve been collecting for a year.
 I’ve found these pieces and more at Goodwill.

-Or the platter above with gold etching and pink delicate flowers that was found at a thrift store for $12.00
+Or the platter above with gold etching and pink delicate flowers that were found at a thrift store for $12.00

 These are just an example of items I keep finding.